RJGiannini/Golden-Years/README.md

 ## Usage

-To use the Golden Years application simply clone the repository and run the **app.py** with:
+To use the Golden Years application simply clone the repository and run the **user_input.py** with:

 ```python
 python app.py
 ```
+For the the retirement confidence data and financial simulations, please run golden_years_final in jupyter notebook.

 Below you will find screenshot demonstrations.